A JSON parser in less than 250 lines-of-code

 - Callback function based (explained later)

-- No string copy (returns based on lifetimes)
+- No string copy (values have data based on points into the input buffer)

 - No dependencies